 Apply an ointment or gel prescribed for you exactly as directed.
 Be careful not to get the ointment or gel on nearby healthy skin.

 After applying the ointment or gel, keep the area clean and dry.
-Wear loose-fitting cotton underwear to avoid chafing.
+Wear loose-fitting cotton underwear to prevent chafing.

 How to prevent passing on the virus

-The HPV virus is spread by having sex with someone who is infected.
+The HPV virus is spread by having sex with someone who's infected.
 The risk of passing on the virus is greatest when you have warts.
-But there is a chance of spreading the virus even after treatment, when the wart can’t be seen.
+But there's a chance of spreading the virus even after treatment, when the wart can’t be seen.
 Condoms offer only limited protection from the warts.
 This is because HPV can infect skin in the genital area not covered by the condom.

-Partners usually have the same type of HPV, so it’s probably not necessary to refrain from sex with your current partner.
-But don’t have sex with any new partner until all visible warts are gone.
-If you’re a man, tell all current and future sexual partners that you have had genital warts.
-This way, the woman can be sure to have regular Pap test.
+Partners often have the same type of HPV.
+So you likely don't need to stop having sex with your current partner.
+But don’t have sex with any new partners until all visible warts are gone.
+Tell all current and future sexual partners that you've had genital warts.
+This way, a partner can be sure to have a regular Pap test, if appropriate.

 When you first learn that you have genital warts, you may feel guilty, angry, and upset.
 Getting the facts helps put you back in control.
-Follow up with your healthcare provider or your local public health department.
+Follow up with your healthcare provider.
+Or with your local public health department.
 You can get a complete STI screening, including HIV testing.
 For more information, call the national STI hotline at 800-232-4636.
 After treatment, you should be rechecked in about 3 months to make sure all warts are gone.

 Call your healthcare provider right away if any of these occur after treating a wart:

-Redness or burning on your skin that doesn’t stop within a few hours
+Redness or burning on your skin that doesn’t stop in a few hours

 Pus draining from the treated area

-Otherwise, get prompt medical attention if you have:
+Otherwise, get medical care right away if you have: